 Savislook interior and Ligne Roset chair.
 Photo: Savislook Instagram

-The interior design service market is becoming more competitive — both clients and the public are now seeking truly innovation and uniqueness.
+The interior design service market is becoming more competitive — both clients and the public are now seeking true innovation and uniqueness.

-Chinese designers, in particular interior and product designers actually grow relatively fast and have surpassed the previous generation.
-There are a lot of young and middle-aged product designers and interior designers that have received many international awards.
-They do a good job and are well received.
+Chinese designers, in particular, interior and product designers actually grown relatively fast and have surpassed the previous generation.
+There are a lot of young and middle-aged product designers and interior designers who have received many international awards.
+They do a good job and are well-received.

 There are some significant trends helping to form what Chinese consumers want in their home décor consumption:

 Neo-Chinese style is the most popular style in China, especially among high-class clients.
 The neo-Chinese style combines modern elements with tradition, the European luxury with ancient Chinese furniture to create a sophisticated and contemporary look.